 Russia's military-industrial complex is unable to produce anything close to Soviet volumes of hardware -- but the country's relative economic and military weakness compared with NATO makes it more of a threat than less.
 The only way Russia can compensate for the gaps in its conventional forces is to invoke the threat of nuclear strike.

 After the annexation of Crimea, Putin said he had been ready to use nuclear arms to defend his country's "historic territory".
 After Russia showed off its long-range cruise missiles in Syria, Putin said that it was prepared to use its powerful weapons if its national interests were infringed upon, hinting that they might be nuclear-armed if necessary.
-America's "impudent behavior" would have "nuclear consequences", said one of Putin's chief propagandists.
+America's "impudent behavior" would have "nuclear consequences", according to the fulminations of one of Putin's chief propagandists.

 After Stalin's death the Soviet Union was ruled by a generation of leaders who, having emerged as victors from the Second World War, didn't want a another big war, and sincerely afraid of nuclear weapons.
 They were also restrained by the collective power of the Politburo, which had ousted Nikita Khrushchev not long after he recklessly dragged the Soviet Union into the Cuban missile crisis.